YuukanOO/uniformcss.com/get-started/fundamentals/naming-principles.md

 <div class="mb-10"></div>

-<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-none bg-blue-500 leading-1 text-white radius-round">7</span> Append unit as alphabetical characters</h4>
+<h4><span class="w-6 h-6 mr-2 inline-flex align-items-center justify-content-center font-sm font-600 leading-0 bg-blue-500 leading-1 text-white radius-round">7</span> Append unit as alphabetical characters</h4>

 Over qualify the unit by appending an abbreviated characters that represent the unit only if it causes conflict without.
 All negative values are suffixed have `n` (negative) at the beginning of the variant name.
 Append units to avoid conflicts with similarly numbered variants.